 Research findings indicate that the following conditions foster positive self-esteem in children:

 Remember, children who suffer from child low self-esteem usually feel they just aren't "good enough" in one or several domains.
 They may struggle academically or have trouble making friends or fitting in with their peers.
-Some children feel unhappy with their appearance; they are too fat or skinny or they aren't pretty or handsome enough.
+Some children feel unhappy with their appearance, and this can contribute to low self esteem.

-To enhance self-esteem in children try some of the following :
+If you are concerned about self-esteem consider some of the following: in children try some of the following :